fluxcd/flagger/README.md

 ### Roadmap

-* Integrate with other service mesh technologies like AWS AppMesh and Linkerd v2
+* Integrate with other service mesh technologies like Linkerd v2 or Consul Mesh
 * Add support for comparing the canary metrics to the primary ones and do the validation based on the derivation between the two

 ### Contributing